Adding Redundancy Interfaces to an HA Pair

 Step 6: Verify Redundancy is Working Correctly

-To verify redundancy is working correctly on both appliances, issue the following show command and verify that the Redundancy Status is Up:
+To verify redundancy is working correctly on both appliance event brokers, issue the following show command and verify that the Redundancy Status is Up:

 solace-primary(configure)# show redundancy